 The introduction of Star Wars: Galaxy’s Edge is one of the most anticipated Disney Parks events in years, if not decades.
 The stream of photos, videos, articles, and social media posts has been nearly constant in the weeks leading up to opening day in Anaheim’s Disneyland Park—and for good reason: The experience is unlike anything Disney has ever done before.
 Here are 10 things you should know before your visit to Batuu, the fictional planet where the ambitious land is set.

-The virtual queue is now open.
+The virtual queue to enter Galaxy’s Edge is gone.

 Prepare for unconventional signage.

 The signs throughout the Star Wars–themed land are subtle and, well, not in English.
 All the names of stores and restaurants are in Aurebesh, the fictional language of the Star Wars universe, which can be translated using the Play Disney Parks mobile app.
 Better yet, ask an “inhabitant” (the term for staff who keep Galaxy’s Edge running) for directions until you get your bearings.

 Get ready for some unusual chitchat.

 Inhabitants stay deep in character, so they’ll ask what series of droid is on your shirt, whether or not the Stormtroopers are on patrol, what kind of credits you’ll be using for your food.
 They stop just short of over-the-top Renaissance Faire fans who comment on the strangeness of jeans that weren’t around during the 15th century, but you may want to brush up on Star Wars lingo ahead of time so you don’t mistake an ewok for a wookie.

 Bring a charger and a power bank.